Flat Rate Shipping $11.99

 June 26, 2021 2 min read

-Crispy toast with creamy white beans, chard and a drizzle of fresno chili oil is perfect served with a chilled glass of rosé on a summer afternoon.
+Crispy toast with creamy heirloom cannellini beans, chard and a drizzle of chili oil is perfect served with a chilled glass of rosé on a summer afternoon.
 This delectable plant based dish is so hearty you could have it for dinner, or cut the toast into smaller pieces and serve as an appetizer.
 Omit the parmesan cheese to make this vegan.

-6. Spoon the chard and bean mixture on top of the toast, top with shaved parmesan and drizzle with Fresno Chili Crush Olive Oil.
+6. Spoon the chard and bean mixture on top of the toast, top with shaved parmesan and drizzle with chili oil.

 Foodocracy is dedicated to creating a more sustainable and independent food system.
 We support small, independent farms across the nation.